luisadha/alrc-termux/README.md

 ## Requitments
-- Install the application with the Termux API, the Termuct Widget and the Optional Termux Float
+- Install the application with the Termux API, the Termux Widget and the Optional Termux Float
 - Enough basic tools like grep, sed, gawk, bc, cut and more.
 - Ran \`termux-setup-storage' first and Uncomment or write `allow-external-apps = true` in ~/.termux/termux.properties.
 - This requires the environment variable export PATH="$PATH:/system/bin " set to be used for the `input' and `am' commands.